bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

   Event listener is a method on an element that take two arguments, first the event to listen for, second the callback to fire when that event is triggered.

 4. Why would we convert a NodeList into an Array?

+  Converting a NodeList to an array will make it easier to manipulate through the use of array methods such as map, filter and reduce which are not available on NodeLists.

 5. What is a component?